drupol/not-a-number.io/content/posts/random/2026-05-13-retrospective-2025.md

 It became a small command-line tool that processes Markdown files, detects code blocks, executes them via configurable commands, and optionally rewrites the document with the results.
 A fairly simple idea on paper.
-But, as is often the case, the "simple" tools end up being the ones that force you to think properly.
+But, as is often the case, the "_simple_" tools end up being the ones that force you to think properly.

 Working on it pushed me to improve the design several times: parsing, placeholder substitution, command execution, error accumulation, multi-threading, test coverage, AST-based rewriting, configuration design, and the general tension between